-The current members of the regulatory and compliance committee are Tina S. Nova (Chair), Robert S. Epstein and Evan Jones.
-The regulatory and compliance committee held three meetings in 2017.
+The current members of the regulatory and compliance committee are Tina S. Nova, its Chair, Robert S. Epstein and Evan Jones.
+The regulatory and compliance committee held four meetings in 2018.
 Our regulatory and compliance committee assists our board in meeting its responsibilities with regard to oversight of our compliance with healthcare legal and regulatory requirements applicable to our business.